eclipse-iceoryx/iceoryx/iceoryx_examples/icecubetray/README.md

 The `roudiConfig` is composed of a memory pool config called `mepooConfig`.
 When the segement is created, one needs to specific the reader group (first string), writer group (second string) as well as the `mepooConfig` (last parameter).
+The access rights are solely based on user groups and not on users itself.
+All users in the reader group are allowed to read, but don't have write access.
+Users in the writer group have both read and write access.

 ```cpp
 iox::RouDiConfig_t roudiConfig;